Rainy Day Play Ideas

 You can make story stones that are completely weather proof too!
 Story stones can be used to retell favourite stories, or to create new stories.
 Read about how we made our story stones here.

 The most important thing about playing in the rain is getting out in the rain.
 If you need ideas for how to build up your lending library of clothing, read this post.
-And this post has my recommendations for what to wear teaching in the rain.

 See you outside!